jgonsior/german_ir_nlp_demo/frontend/README.md

 # 2. Services

 The httpclient gets injected per DI.
 The IP addresses of the backend server are defined in the `environment.ts` and `environment.prod.ts` files depending on the flavor.
 The classes are automatically parsed based on the specified classes.
+Errors are caught by the HttpInterceptor and forwarded to the error page.

 ```ts
   public async getQueryResults(query: String): Promise<QueryResponseResult[]> {